ivandokov/phockup/readme.md

 # phockup

-Photos backup tool to organize photos from camera in folders by year and month
+Photos backup tool to organize photos from camera in folders by year, month and day

 ## Install (Ubuntu)
 By default I install the software in `/opt`.
 You can change the commands below if you use different folder